 Discover fun facts about the natural world in the company of the Berenstain Bears and their friend, Professor Actual Factual, the foremost bear scientist of his time!
 This treasury of knowledge includes a complete almanac of the seasons and intriguing information about animals, plants, insects, and fish — plus fun for the whole family with simple science projects.
 (Amazon description)

-Easy Science for Kids: Science and Animals
+Easy Science for Kids: Science Books about Animals

 How Animals Talk and Other Pleasant Studies of Birds and Beasts by William J. Long